Ex-Ravens coach: No plan to move Lamar to WR

 Former NFL general manager Mike Lombardi said on The GM Shuffle podcast Monday that Mornhinweg was not a believer in Jackson as a quarterback.
 According to Lombardi, Mornhinweg asked his coaching staff, "When are we gonna move him to receiver?"

-Mornhinweg denied that he suggested a position change for Jackson, who is now a leading candidate for NFL Most Valuable Player.
+Mornhinweg denied that he suggested a position change for Jackson, who is now a leading candidate for NFL MVP.

 "My thoughts before the draft, and even more when we started working with Lamar, was that this young man was going to be a special quarterback," Mornhinweg said.
 "Very early we saw that along with all of his throwing and escape abilities, he reads the field as well as any young quarterback I ever worked with."